Azure/fta-manageddisks/azure-policies/articles/azure-policies-for-managed-disks.md

 1. Open a PowerShell session with the Azure PowerShell modules loaded.

 2. Login to Azure and select the subscripton to create the policy.
+    > Note: Substitute the placeholder in the code with your subscription ID.
 ```powershell
 Login-AzureRmAccount